TPO Review Process for Agents

 Outcome of the case

-If the Ombudsman has supported all or part of the complaint he will write to you in the first instance.
+If the Ombudsman has supported all or part of the complaint they will write to you in the first instance.
 You will be given 14 days within which to consider the proposed decision and either accept, or appeal if you consider that there is a significant error of fact or where you can produce significant new evidence that will have a material effect on the decision.

 The complainant is given 28 days in which to accept, not accept or make their own representation.

-We will communicate their decision to you when received and should they introduce any new factors which may persuade the Ombudsman to reconsider his judgement, you will be given the opportunity to comment again.
+We will communicate their decision to you when received and should they introduce any new factors which may persuade the Ombudsman to reconsider their judgement, you will be given the opportunity to comment again.

 - What happens if the Ombudsman supports the complaint?